8fold/site-joshbruce.com/content/public/experiences/finances/personal-budget/content.md

 			- Taxable - settlement fund: Same as Primary broker.
 			- Taxable - investment(s): Same as Primary broker.
 			- 401k - investment(s): There is no settlement account here and there are separate entries for each investment inside the 401k.
 For bookkeeping purposes I separate my contributions from the employer match.
 			- [.Health Savings Account](HSA) - cash account: Same as the various settlement funds.
-However, since this is an HSA where I can spend cash on doctors and whatnot, this also acts like a spending account.
+However, since this is an HSA where I can spend cash on medical expenses and whatnot, this also acts like a spending account.
 For my purposes though it's mainly a settlement fund.
+			- HSA - investment(s): Same as Primary broker.
 		- Tertiary broker
 			- Taxable - cash account: Same as settlement funds.
 			- Taxable - investment(s): Same other investment accounts.